Ler, Norway

-Ler is a village in the municipality of Melhus in Trøndelag county, Norway.
+Ler or Flå is a village in Melhus Municipality in Trøndelag county, Norway.
 It is located along the Gaula River between the villages of Kvål and Lundamo.

-The 0.46 km2 village has a population (2018) of 581 and a population density of 1613 PD/km2.
+The 0.46 km2 village has a population (2024) of 742 and a population density of 1613 PD/km2.

 Ler Station is located in the village along the Dovre Line, and it is served by commuter trains on Trønderbanen.
 European route E6 also runs through the village.
 The best-known resident of the village is former prime minister Per Borten.
+The sports club Flå IL is based in the village.

+History

-Ler was the administrative center of the former municipality of Flå until 1964 when Flå was merged with Melhus.
-It is also the location of Flå Church.
+Ler was the administrative centre of the old Flå Municipality from 1880 until 1964 when Flå was merged into Melhus Municipality.
+It is also the location of the historic Flå Church.

-The sports club Flå IL are based in the village.